ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

 You can include the F5 BIG-IP® service with a new vCenter Server® instance or add the service to your existing instance.

-## Ordering F5 BIG-IP for a new instance
+## Ordering F5 BIG-IP for new instances
 {: #f5_ordering-new}

 1. When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the **Add-on services** section.
 F5 BIG-IP is in the **Security and compliance** category.
 2. Open the category, locate F5 BIG-IP, and toggle its switch on.
 3. Click **Edit** to review and specify [the configuration information](/docs/vmwaresolutions?topic=vmwaresolutions-f5_ordering#f5_ordering-config), then click **Save**.

-## Ordering F5 BIG-IP for an existing instance
+## Ordering F5 BIG-IP for existing instances
 {: #f5_ordering-existing}

 1. On the instance details page, click the **Services** tab.